-Diplomatic contact with the Soviet Union increased sharply after the Six-Day War between Israel and the Arab states began on June 5, 1967.
-During the Cold War, the two superpowers eased strained relations at critical moments by engaging in an on-going process called détente, marked by summit meetings and treaties.
-On this occasion, President Lyndon Johnson proposed to meet with Chairman Aleksei Kosygin of the Soviet Union during his counterpart's upcoming trip to the United Nations in New York.
-In addition to the situation in the Middle East, there were other issues to discuss, such as disarmament, nuclear arms control (China announced the explosion of its first hydrogen bomb on June 17) and the Vietnam War.
-With the U.S. gradually losing ground, Johnson was looking for ways to end the conflict in southeast Asia, having pledged to “seek peace, any time, any place.”
-In fact, the first issue that had to be resolved was where to hold the summit.
-Kosygin wanted to meet in New York; Johnson preferred Washington where there was less chance of anti-war demonstrations.
+During the Cold War, the two superpowers eased strained relations at critical moments by engaging in détente, an on-going process marked by summit meetings and treaties.
+One such crisis occurred in early June 1967, when war broke out between Israel and the Arab states.
+Shortly after the so-called Six-Day War, President Lyndon Johnson proposed to meet with Chairman Aleksei Kosygin of the Soviet Union, taking advantage of his counterpart's upcoming trip to address the United Nations.
+In addition to the Middle East, there were other issues for them to discuss, such as disarmament, nuclear arms control (China announced the explosion of its first hydrogen bomb on June 17) and the Vietnam War.
+Having pledged to “seek peace, any time, any place,” Johnson was looking for ways to end the conflict in Southeast Asia where the U.S. was gradually losing ground.
+However, the first issue the leaders had to resolve was where to hold the summit.
+While Kosygin wanted to meet in New York, Johnson preferred Washington, believing there was less chance of anti-war demonstrations.
 In the end, they agreed on Glassboro State College (now Rowan University) in Glassboro, New Jersey, a small town roughly equidistant between the two cities.

-Beginning on Friday, June 23, the two leaders met intermittently over a three-day weekend at Hollybush Mansion, then home of the college president.
-Situated on the rolling, tree-studded grounds of the campus, the 22-room gingerbread brownstone built in 1850 turned out to be a good choice.
-For one thing Kosygin admired it, saying to Johnson as he stepped out of his limousine, “You chose a nice place.”
-Johnson, who had been delighted to learn that two other presidents—Theodore Roosevelt and William Howard Taft—had visited the mansion, liked its homey atmosphere which complemented his unpretentious style.
+Beginning on June 23, the two leaders met intermittently for three days at Hollybush Mansion.
+Situated on the rolling, tree-studded grounds of the campus, the 22-room gingerbread brownstone built in 1850 was then being used as the home of the college president.
+It turned out to be a good choice.
+Johnson liked its homey atmosphere which complemented his unpretentious style.
+(He was also delighted to learn that two other presidents—Theodore Roosevelt and William Howard Taft—had once visited the mansion.)
+Kosygin admired it too, saying to Johnson as he stepped out of his limousine, “You chose a nice place.”

 Indeed, the cold late spring of 1967 turned into a long, hot summer, for in addition to the searing heat, race riots were setting many U.S. cities aflame.2 And there were other societal forces playing out that summer.
 The world was shrinking.
-A few hours after the summit ended on Sunday evening, four-hundred million people watched the first worldwide satellite telecast.
-Titled “Our World,” the live TV show featured the debut of the Beatles’ song “All You Need is Love.”
+A few hours after the summit ended on Sunday evening, four-hundred million people watched “Our World,” the first worldwide satellite telecast.
+The live TV show featured the debut of the Beatles’ song “All You Need is Love.”
 It was also at about this time that 100,000 people converged on the Haight-Ashbury district of San Francisco, fomenting a cultural and political rebellion called the “Summer of Love.”
-However, neither the “Smalltown Summit” (as the press christened the summit meeting), nor the youthful goings-on in the Bay Area, changed the direction of the Vietnam War.
+In the end, neither the “Smalltown Summit” (as the press christened the summit meeting), nor the youthful goings-on in the Bay Area, changed the direction of the Vietnam War.
 In July, General William Westmoreland requested 200,000 more troops in addition to the 475,000 soldiers already authorized for Vietnam.
 Having found no way out during his discussions with the Soviets in Glassboro, President Johnson agreed to deploy another 45,000 reinforcements.